EhomeBurning/Leetcode_Java/Tags/String/README.md

 Input: "the sky is blue"
 Output: "blue is sky the"
 1. Method1: Stack
-2. Method2:
+2. Method2: Double shift trick
-Step1.
-Reverse each word
-Step2.
-Reverse the sentence